 There are many paths to authenticate e-mails.
 It can be as easy as getting the witness who received the email to testify that the printed email was received.
 Emails also usually show the source so authentication can be done just like U.S. Mail can be authenticated.
 There are is also the business record exception.
 So, on its face, this is not a big deal.

 But the problem is emails are so easy to fake, right?
-Unlike medical records, email authentication is a real thing because they can be tampered with so easily.
+Unlike medical records, email authentication is a real thing because it can be tampered with so easily.
 The Maryland Court of Appeals has underscored this concern, warning that trial judges should be especially wary of admitting evidence of modern means of communication and social media, which may be readily fabricated.
 Some think our courts have set the bar a little too high.